 The validators assess the English teaching materials that have been produced.
 Assessment of English teaching materials was carried out by filling out a material assessment questionnaire for the material validator, and a media questionnaire for the media validator.
-The results of the assessment of the 2 validators showed that the results of the material validator and media validator were in the very valid category (Kaplan and Maxwell 2005).
+The results of the assessment of the 2 validators showed that the results of the material validator and media validator were in the very valid category (Kaplan, et al. 2016).
 The next part was practicality test which is a test to get better results (Arikunto 2021).
-The use of student response questionnaires is a benchmark to see the feasibility of the practical aspect in accordance to Lowery (2005) statement that the results of student responses are a description of the learning inputs that have been received by students.
+The use of student response questionnaires is a benchmark to see the feasibility of the practical aspect in accordance to statement that the results of student responses are a description of the learning inputs that have been received by students.

 There are some research results that have been conducted such as from Öztürk, M., & Çakıroğlu, Ü. (2021) found that self-regulated learning strategies positively affected the development of foreign language skills in the flipped classroom model and having significant difference in favor of the group working with the platform including self-regulated learning strategies outperformed in speaking, reading, writing, and grammar test scores (Öztürk et al, 2021).
 In line with the other study found that the utilization of flipped classroom in various disciplines is mainly advocated to promote students' engagement, metacognition, attitude, performance, understanding, and achievement, as well as other learning outcomes.
 The key challenges of this method, shared across all disciplines, were devoted to the length of the video/digital materials and time required for instructors to prepare the learning materials and for students to master it.
 Recommendations for policy makers and other crucial insights for the future studies were highlighted (Al-Samarraie et al, 2020).
 This study is supported by the other study found that Using an established method for model development research, a theoretically constructed initial model was iteratively improved and underwent internal and external validation through model usability tests, expert review, and field evaluation.
 The implementation of an algebra class in a Korean university designed by the final model resulted in significant increases in the maturity of mathematical views, quality of reflections, and satisfactions of students.
 Features of the model are discussed, along with theoretical and practical implications and suggestions for further research (Lee et al, (2017).
+Furthermore, that students are not yet ready for a complete flipped classroom in which all the input is given through the video.
+In this context, a mix of video input and teacher explanation is more appropriate (Engin, et al. 2016).